The Power of MVA: Minimal Viable Action for SaaS Founders

 Bills, health, family, relationships.
 The older you get, the more obligations pile up.
 And while your responsibilities increase, your time and energy shrink.
 The dream of spending every day fully focused on your product is just that: a dream.

 Most founders respond by sacrificing something else.
 They stop exercising, see friends less, or neglect family time.
 I fell into that trap myself recently.
-I was “all in” on the growth of our product but it felt like I was hitting a wall.
+I was all in on the growth of our product but it felt like I was hitting a wall.
 Personally, I was running on empty.

 That is when I realized I needed a different system.
 Not one built on endless hustle, but one built on minimum consistency.